FAQ on Hosting Volunteers

 How to best prepare to host an IVY volunteer:

-• Identify the person within the organisation who will mentor the volunteer during his/her stay;
+• Identify the person within the organisation who will mentor the volunteer during their stay;

-• Identify which activities of your project/programme are relevant to the Interreg Volunteer Youth initiative and involve the volunteers in these, making sure he/she understands the value of solidarity underpinning them;
+• Identify which activities of your project/programme are relevant to the Interreg Volunteer Youth initiative and involve the volunteers in these, making sure they understands the value of solidarity underpinning them;

 • Give a clear description of the tasks that the volunteer will carry out.
-Make sure that the volunteer receives detailed information about the assignments he/she is asked to carry out, and that he/she fully understands them.
+Make sure that the volunteer receives detailed information about the assignments they are asked to carry out, and that they fully understands them.
 The content of the task description should, as far as possible, be developed and agreed upon together by the host organisation and the volunteer and, if needed, should be updated during the volunteering activity;

 • Develop and implement quality standards that ensure preparation and briefing, offer personal guidance, assistance and monitoring throughout the entire process, clear evaluation mechanisms and full support in the realisation of the required follow-up activities;